brandur/sorg/content/articles/acid.md

 comes in, and only unlock it again after we've finished our work.

 {{Figure "Demonstration of pessimistic locking showing 3 requests to the same resource.
 Each blocks the next in line."
-(NewImgSrcAndAlt "/assets/images/acid/pessimistic-locking.svg" "Demonstration of pessimistic locking showing 3 requests to the same resource.
+(ImgSrcAndAlt "/assets/images/acid/pessimistic-locking.svg" "Demonstration of pessimistic locking showing 3 requests to the same resource.
 Each blocks the next in line.")}}

 This approach is _all_ downsides: